H4HWV2011/msjarvis-public-docs/thesis/28-heartbeat-and-live-cycles.md

 The recurring signals in Ms. Jarvis serve several roles.
 In contrast to autonomous learning, these cycles primarily track the condition and behavior of internal services and workflows rather than discovering new content.

 **Liveness.** Heartbeat mechanisms demonstrate that key components are running, reachable, and responsive.
 All major services expose `/health` endpoints that report basic status, integration level, and sometimes the health of subcomponents.
-As of the February 28, 2026 production deployment, **32 of 32 services** respond to health probes through the `/selftestfabric` endpoint within acceptable thresholds, with all 22 LLM proxies individually verified.
+As of the February 28, 2026 production deployment, **32 of 32 services** respond to health probes through the `/selftestfabric` endpoint within acceptable thresholds, with all 22 LLM proxies individually verified. ★ As of March 28, 2026, the widest confirmed liveness scope is **96/96 containers Up** — zero Restarting, zero Exited — representing a new high-water mark beyond the February 28 32/32 service baseline.

 > **Pinned baseline note:** The February 28, 2026 deployment is the documented reference baseline throughout this chapter.
 The system has continued running and been verified in subsequent sessions (March 2026 sprint).
-Readers should treat all "February 28, 2026" timestamps as a pinned baseline, not a stale or current date — the architecture has remained stable with targeted patches applied (see Ch 25 §25.9) since that date.
+Readers should treat all "February 28, 2026" timestamps as a pinned baseline, not a stale or current date — the architecture has remained stable with targeted patches applied (see Ch 25 §25.9) since that date. ★ The March 28, 2026 state (96/96 Up, `msjarvis:5433` restored, `msjarvisgis:5432` confirmed, ChromaDB 40 collections / 6,675,442 vectors, `jarvis-memory:8056` secured) represents the most recent verified operational milestone and supersedes the February 28 baseline where the two differ.

-**Consciousness integrity.** The consciousness bridge operates as mandatory infrastructure through which all heartbeat signals flow.
+**Consciousness integrity.** The consciousness bridge operates as mandatory infrastructure through which all heartbeat signals flow (★ confirmed Up March 28, 2026).
 The brain orchestrator provides continuous coordination of health checks across the swarm and watchdog layers, ensuring that liveness monitoring is itself neurobiologically grounded.

 **Rhythm.** The `VERIFYANDTEST.sh` script implements a recurring eight-section verification routine that can be run on any schedule.
-Its textual output serves as a periodic snapshot of system health, covering host-exposed services, internal Docker network services, LLM proxy health, response-time benchmarking, Ollama model inventory, container status, data store verification, and system resource state.
+Its textual output serves as a periodic snapshot of system health, covering host-exposed services, internal Docker network services, LLM proxy health, response-time benchmarking, Ollama model inventory, container status, data store verification, and system resource state. ★ A future extension should add a ninth section: ChromaDB full collection audit (40 collections, 6,675,442 total vectors as of March 28) and a tenth: `jarvis-memory:8056` BBB audit trail health probe (secured March 28).

 **Monitoring and introspection.** Beyond simple up/down checks, the heartbeat script aggregates information about services, data stores, model availability, system memory, and GBIM corpus health.
-For example, it verifies that the Ollama model storage volume contains the expected 73 GB of models at `/mnt/ssd2/msjarvis_secondary/models`, that ChromaDB is reachable via its internal Docker network endpoint at **127.0.0.1:8000**, that all 22 LLM proxy containers are individually healthy, that the 69-DGM cascade has loaded all 69 connectors, and that the GBIM worldview maintains its 10.22 million belief corpus (see §28.7 for cross-database note).
+For example, it verifies that the Ollama model storage volume contains the expected 73 GB of models at `/mnt/ssd2/msjarvis_secondary/models`, that ChromaDB is reachable via its internal Docker network endpoint at **127.0.0.1:8000** ★ (★ full audit: 40 collections, 6,675,442 total vectors, ~12 GB primary `chroma_db`), that all 22 LLM proxy containers are individually healthy (★ 21 active as of March 28), that the 69-DGM cascade has loaded all 69 connectors, and that the GBIM worldview maintains its 10.22 million belief corpus across both PostgreSQL databases (see §28.7 for cross-database note; ★ `msjarvis:5433` restored to 5,416,521 GBIM entities with `confidence_decay` metadata as of March 28).
 These checks collectively provide an introspective view of the system's operational footprint.

 ---